Muszchrom/Library/readme.md

   * Username: `student`
   * Password: `student`

 # Frontend
 create file Frontend/.env.local with these lines in it:
 `NEXTAUTH_SECRET=[secret key]`
 `NEXTAUTH_URL=http://localhost:3000/`
 And to get secret key run this command in ubuntu: `openssl rand -base64 32`

-### Backend
-If after building the application, the backed container does not start, you need to remove the migrated folders

 ### Gateway
 * Role: